 If you’ve worked with us, you’ve probably already been introduced to this tool.
 On Teamwork PM, you can create tasks, remember dates, track hours, communicate with team members, store files, save important notes – and the list goes on (including direct integration with popular services such as Google Docs, Freshbooks, and more!)
 And, did I mention they even have apps for iPhone and Android?
 Best of all, these guys have the most amazing customer support, and keep improving their product based on user feedback.

-Kandra is completely in love with this tool, and for good reason.
 With join.me, you can set up screen sharing in just a few simple clicks.
 Viewers don’t need an account to view your screen; they just need the code for your online meeting room.
 You can also allow visitors to present, give control of your computer to someone else, and so much more.
 It has a super simple interface and very affordable pricing (including FREE!)

 All the designers and web developers out there will love this fun little tool; never again will you have to guess what your responsive site looks like.
 Click on the monitor size you want, and it will automatically open a browser window to those specifications.
 If you don’t see the resolution you need, you can easily enter your own.

 FireShot is my favorite tool for showing our dev team exactly what part of the site needs to be tweaked, and for annotating tutorial screen shots for client training.
 It lets you capture web page screenshots, perform quick edits, add text annotations, and save the captures as a PDF or image file, send to e-mail, print or copy to clipboard, export, and more.
 It works in Firefox, Chrome, Opera and IE.